Dev-DragonLong/Dragon/index.md

 ## Welcome to Dragon Pages

-You can use the [editor on GitHub](https://github.com/Dev-DragonLong/Dragon/edit/gh-pages/index.md) to maintain and preview the content for your website in Markdown files.

-Whenever you commit to this repository, GitHub Pages will run [Jekyll](https://jekyllrb.com/) to rebuild the pages in your site, from the content in your Markdown files.

 ### Flux

-Flux is a client of Hypixel.Easy-to-bypass watchdog for hacking Hypixel xD writing.
+Flux is a special client for hypixel.Easy-to-bypass watchdog for hacking Hypixel xD

 ```Flux
 Syntax highlighted code block